matteo-chesi/eth-cscs.github.io/getting_started/running_jobs/README.md

 # Native SLURM on Cray systems

 Cray systems at CSCS are equipped with native SLURM, therefore without the Cray command aprun, which has been replaced replaced by the SLURM command __srun__.
 The migration from Cray ALPS (Application Level Placement Scheduler) to native SLURM is supported by the simple examples available below for the most common usage with MPI and hybrid MPI/OpenMP jobs.
-SLURM man pages (e.g man sbatch) will give useful information and more details on specific options, along with the documentation available on line at: http://slurm.schedmd.com/documentation.html.
+SLURM man pages (e.g man sbatch) will give useful information and more details on specific options, along with the [SLURM documentation](http://slurm.schedmd.com/documentation.html).

-Advanced users might also be interested in consulting the presentations available on line from the Slurm User Group meeting, which cover the new features of the latest SLURM release: http://slurm.schedmd.com/publications.html.
+Advanced users might also be interested in consulting the presentations available on line from the [Slurm User Group meeting](http://slurm.schedmd.com/publications.html), covering the features of the latest SLURM release.
 ```
 #!/bin/bash -l
 #